HermesDE/RustItemAPI/README.md

 - **any of your suggestions!**

 # Credit
-This project was only possible due to the data RustyLoot and RustLabs have collected.
-To RustyLoot, if you are not comfortable with me using your data for this project and I would be happy to take it down.
+This project was only possible due to the data RustClash.
+To RustClash, if you are not comfortable with me using your data for this project and I would be happy to take it down.